google/trillian/quota/etcd/README.md

 too much compromise of the quota system in exceptional situations.

 `--quota_max_cache_entries` and `--quota_min_batch_size` are related to token caching.
-Some level of token caching (i.e., both flags having values > 0) is recommended to lessen the latency impact of rate limiting.
+Some level of token caching (i.e. both flags having values > 0) is recommended to lessen the latency impact of rate limiting.

-`--quota_min_batch_size` is the least number of tokens acquired from etcd.
-If a particular request demands less tokens than the minimal batch size, the remaining tokens are kept in memory, saving new requests to etcd until those are insufficient.
+`--quota_min_batch_size` is the minimum number of tokens acquired from etcd.
+If a particular request demands fewer tokens than the minimal batch size, the remaining tokens are kept in memory, potentially saving new requests to etcd until those are consumed.

-`--quota_max_cache_entries` relates to how many quota Specs are kept in the cache.
+`--quota_max_cache_entries` determines how many quota Specs are cached.
 Tokens are cached per Spec using a LRU replacement policy.
 In case of systems with a high number of trees or users, the least used ones are evicted from the cache (and their tokens returned).

 ### Monitoring